scubism/OrangeWinRT/README.md

 ![](https://raw.github.com/scubism/OrangeWinRT/master/docs/images/ImageButtonExample1.png)

-### Header
+### NavigationBar

-A header control with a back button.
-If a frame was assigned and could go back, then the back button will appear and navigate the frame on its click.
+A navigation bar control as seen in iOS.
+If a frame was assigned to the control and the frame could go back, then the back button will appear in the control and navigate the frame on its click.

 ## How to use